aws-powertools/powertools-lambda-typescript/docs/features/metrics.md

 When unit testing your code that uses the Metrics utility, you may want to silence the logs emitted by the utility.
 To do so, you can set the `POWERTOOLS_DEV` environment variable to `true`.
 This instructs the utility to not emit any logs to standard output.

-If instead you want to spy on the logs emitted by the utility, you must set the `POWERTOOLS_DEV` environment variable to `true` in conjunction with the `POWERTOOLS_METRICS_ENABLED` environment variable also set to `true`.
+If instead you want to spy on the logs emitted by the utility, you must set the `POWERTOOLS_DEV` environment variable to `true` in conjunction with the `POWERTOOLS_METRICS_DISABLED` environment variable set to `false`.

 When `POWERTOOLS_DEV` is enabled, Metrics uses the global `console` to emit metrics to standard out.
 This allows you to easily spy on the logs emitted and make assertions on them.